Supreme Court justices appear skeptical of effort to remove Trump from a state ballot

 "We think it creates conditions for great political instability if the court leaves this issue open," Hasen said.

-Murray, who argued on behalf of the Colorado voters, also said he sees danger ahead — but danger from Trump.
+Murray, the Colorado voters' lawyer, also said he sees danger ahead — but danger from Trump.

 "If you read Trump's brief, he has a not-so-subtle threat to the court and to the country that if he loses this case, there's going to be bedlam all over the country," Murray said.
 "And I take that as Trump once again trying to hold this country hostage.
 And I don't think the country should stand for it."

-On the campaign trail in New Hampshire last month, Trump pointed out he named three of the six conservative justices on the U.S. Supreme Court.
-Then, he mused about what they might do and why.
+Trump has pointed out he named three of the six conservative justices on the U.S. Supreme Court.

-"Republicans, they want to show that they can't be bought, that the fact that you put them there, and made their lives, took them from someplace where they were doing quite well," Trump said.
-"But you know what?
-They want to go out of their way to be politically correct."
+Speaking Thursday from his Mar-a-Lago residence in Florida, Trump said the Supreme Court arguments were "a beautiful thing" and repeated his false assertion that court cases against him amounted to interference by his Democratic opponents.

 When the court could rule